appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/app-post-processor.md

 :::info Debug Variant Signing

-As noted in the [Android Developer documentation](https://developer.android.com/build/build-for-release):
+As noted in the [**Android Developer documentation**](https://developer.android.com/build/build-for-release):

 > If the build variant you've selected is a debug build type, then the APK is signed with a debug key and it's ready to install.
 If you've selected a release variant, then, by default, the APK is unsigned and you must manually [sign the APK](https://developer.android.com/studio/publish/app-signing).

-This means that when you build your app with the **debug** variant, the **Android Post Processor** step in Appcircle will recognize the app as already signed, even if you did not sign it in Appcircle or your repository.
+This means that when you build your app with the **debug** variant, the **Android Post Processor** step in Appcircle will recognize the app as already signed, even if it was not signed in Appcircle or your repository.

 :::